 A Tree Lover's Trek Through Nebraska

-Tree huggers, tree climbers, treehouse-dwellers: this one is for you!
+Tree huggers, tree climbers, treehouse-dwellers: This one is for you!
 Whether you’re looking to birdwatch among the conifers, hike through the hardwoods or just find an interesting subject for your next Instagram post, we’ve got you covered.
 Read on for a rundown of the must-see tree spots around the state!

-First up is the Nebraska National Forest, which is divided into three sections – the Bessey Ranger District, the Pine Ridge Ranger District and the Samuel R. McKelvie National Forest.
+Next is the Nebraska National Forest, which is divided into three sections – the Bessey Ranger District, the Pine Ridge Ranger District and the Samuel R. McKelvie National Forest.

 Covering more varied terrain, the 52,000-acre northwest section of the Nebraska National Forest provides many opportunities for adventure.